Manufacturing Business Outlook Survey

 Comparing the MBOS with Other Surveys

 The success of the MBOS has spawned similar surveys across the Federal Reserve System, beginning in 1993 at the Federal Reserve Bank of Richmond.
 The Richmond Fed’s survey uses a composite index and includes quantitative questions for prices paid and received.
-The manufacturing surveys that the Federal Reserve Banks of New York, Kansas City, and Dallas conduct are similar to the MBOS in that the diffusion indexes can be compared and combined.
+The manufacturing surveys that the Federal Reserve Banks of New York, Kansas City, and Dallas conduct are similar to the MBOS in that the diffusion indexes can be directly compared.
 Additionally, the Federal Reserve Bank of Chicago’s Survey of Economic Conditions covers a wide range of industries but includes a subindex for manufacturing.

-The Institute for Supply Management’s (ISM) Manufacturing Purchasing Managers’ Index (PMI) is the most widely followed survey measure of national manufacturing activity.
+The Institute for Supply Management’s (ISM) Manufacturing PMI is the most widely followed survey measure of national manufacturing activity.
 Like the MBOS, it is based on a qualitative survey.
 For its headline Manufacturing PMI index, the ISM constructs a composite index that comprises five equally weighted indexes: new orders, production, employment, delivery times, and inventories.
 Unlike the Fed survey indexes, the ISM diffusion indexes represent the share of firms reporting an increase plus one-half of the share reporting no change and is therefore centered around 50.

 In 2024, the Federal Reserve Bank of Richmond found that the headline manufacturing indexes from the Federal Reserve Banks of Kansas City, Philadelphia, and Richmond statistically reflected national conditions.
-Furthermore, only Philadelphia’s headline index improved the forecasting performance of the ISM PMI compared with a baseline model.
+Furthermore, only Philadelphia’s headline index improved the forecasting performance of the ISM Manufacturing PMI compared with a baseline model.

 For more information on the value of the MBOS as an early indicator, refer to The “Philly Fed Index” Turns 50 with Steadfast Success.